Aeroluna/LunaCoopMod/README.md

 This should help increase the survivability of all her other units.
 Pairs well with her level 7 perk for increased shield regeneration rate.

-- Reworked Disruption Web to no longer require research.
+- Changed Disruption Web to no longer require research.
 - Added Flux Vanes upgrade that increases the movement speed and acceleration of Void Rays.

 Disruption Web research has been replaced with Flux Vanes.
 Baseline Disruption Web should help increase the value of the first few Corsairs while the Flux Vanes upgrade should help Void Rays feel better to kite with.